Cambridge-Group-Charlie-2017/Group-Charlie-UI/README.md

 - A recluster button that triggers a reevaluation of the clusters

-Instructions for running:
+Instructions after cloning:
 1. Download and install npm (bundled with node): https://nodejs.org/en/download/
 2. Navigate to the Group-Charlie-UI module (using command prompt / shell) and run 'npm install'
-3. Run the Group-Charlie module using the entry point class file uk.ac.cam.cl.charlie.ui.WebUIServer.
-If this is the first time running that module, refer to the
+3. Execute command `patch -p1 < tinymce.patch`.
+This fixes a minor bug in TinyMCE.
+Ignore this step if the patch cannot be applied, which might indicate that the bug is fixed upstream.

-Group-Charlie README.
+Intruction for running:
-4. Then run 'npm start'.
-This should open the UI in your browser.
-If you have problems, it may be the port number.
+1. Run the Group-Charlie module if it's not up yet.
+If this is the first time running that module, refer to the Group-Charlie README.
-Changing the port number in package.json might fix it.
-Do this and retry 'npm start'
+2. Run `npm start` if the web server is not up yet.
+For ease of development, the port number is set to 80.
+If the number is not usable, it can be changed in package.json.
-5. The UI should now be running.
+3. If you run `npm start` for the first time, UI should be opened automatically.
+Otherwise, navigate to `localhost` or `localhost:port` if port number is changed.